 Develop, Train, and Use Your Curiosity

 “What you learn today, for no reason at all, will help you discover all the wonderful secrets of tomorrow.” – Norton Juster

 Viewing curiosity as a vital part of the creative process enables you to find inspiration anywhere.
 It could also help you think in more non-linear and innovative ways, whether you’re creating a new product, developing a new app, or launching a marketing campaign.

 Curiosity is something that needs nurturing.
-By making time for your curiosity and allowing for a more relaxed approach to aimlessness, you’ll cultivate a natural sense of enquiry and wonder.
+By making time for your curiosity and allowing for a more relaxed approach to aimlessness, you’ll cultivate a natural sense of wonder.
 Curiosity has the power to help you discover a brilliant idea or approach in a place you’d never have thought to look.